BlinkTagInc/node-gtfs/README.md

 ### Deleting a Database

-You can use `deleteDb` to delete a sqlite3 database from the filesystem.
+You can use `deleteDb` to close and delete a database.
+For file-backed databases the file is removed from the filesystem.
+For in-memory databases (the default) the connection is closed and the internal reference is removed — no filesystem operation is performed.

 ```js
 import { deleteDb, openDb } from 'gtfs';